-The recalled products were sold by The Boppy Company in a variety of colors.
-They were sold at juvenile product stores and major retailers including Amazon, Pottery Barn, Target, and Walmart from January 2004 through September 2021 for between $30 and $44.
+The Boppy Company sold the recalled products in a variety of colors.
+They were sold at juvenile product stores and major retailers, including Amazon, Pottery Barn, Target, and Walmart, from January 2004 through September 2021 for between $30 and $44.

 Why Are These Products Dangerous?

 This recall came after a Consumer Reports investigation, which linked these products and nursing pillows to at least seven deaths based on a review of government data.
-It also comes a year after CPSC warned caregivers to never let babies sleep on lounging pads, which are meant for babies to sit or lie on while they are awake and supervised.
-CPSC also urged parents not to allow infants to sleep on nursing pillows, which are meant to make breastfeeding more comfortable.
+It also comes a year after CPSC warned caregivers never to let babies sleep on lounging pads, which are meant to sit or lie on while awake and supervised.
+CPSC also urged parents not to allow infants to sleep on nursing pillows meant to make breastfeeding more comfortable.

 Why are these products dangerous?
-When babies are left unsupervised or sleeping on these products, they may roll over or their heads may fall in such a way that can block their airway and cause suffocation.
+When babies are left unsupervised or sleeping on these products, they may roll over, or their heads may fall in a way that can block their airways and cause suffocation.
 Consumer Reports has tied at least 28 infant deaths to lounging pads and nursing pillows.
 While the CPSC has been investigating both loungers and nursing pillows manufactured by several companies, this recall focuses on Boppy loungers because of the risk of suffocation.

 According to Consumer Reports, this recall did not come soon enough.
 Safety advocates say this is yet another example of a company taking advantage of outdated federal product safety laws that keep consumers in the dark about product-related dangers.
 They say this is why Congress needs to strengthen the CPSC’s ability to warn the public about such dangerous products and take quick, forceful action to hold companies accountable when consumers are at risk.